yxuco/DataTypeDemo/README.md

 If Git has not been installed, please check the notes on [beutil](https://github.com/yxuco/beunit) to install and configure Git and Maven.

-At the root of your workspace, clone the project using the command
+In the root folder of your workspace, clone the project using the command

     git clone https://github.com/yxuco/DataTypeDemo.git

-It should download the source code in the DataTypeDemo folder under your workspace.
+It should download the source code to the DataTypeDemo folder under your workspace.

 #### Import project into BusinessEvents Studio

-Launch the TIBCO BusinessEvents Studio, and import and configure the BE project as follows.
+Launch the TIBCO BusinessEvents Studio, import and configure the BE project as follows.

  - Pulldown **File** menu and select **Import...**
  - In the **Import** dialog, select **Existing TIBCO BusinessEvents Studio Project**, then click **Next >** button.
- - In the **Existing TIBCO BusinessEvents Project Import Wizard** dialog, Browse for **Existing project root directory**, select and Open the `DataTypeDemo` folder under your workspace.
+ - In the **Existing TIBCO BusinessEvents Project Import Wizard** dialog, browse for **Existing project root directory**, select and open the `DataTypeDemo` folder under your workspace.
  - Confirm that `your-workspace/DataTypeDemo` is populated as the **Existing project root directory**, then click the **Finish** button.
- - If the **BusinessEvents Studio Development** Perspective is not open, in **Package Explorer** or **Studio Explorer**, highlight the imported project **DataTypeDemo**, and pulldown **Window** menu to open the **BusinessEvents Studio Development Perspective**.
+ - If the **BusinessEvents Studio Development** perspective is not open, in **Package Explorer** or **Studio Explorer**, highlight the root of the imported project `DataTypeDemo`, and pulldown **Window** menu to open the **BusinessEvents Studio Development Perspective**.
  - In **Studio Explorer**, highlight the project root folder `DataTypeDemo`, pulldown **Project** menu and select **Clean...**.
  - In **Studio Explorer**, right-click the project root folder and select the popup menu **Build Enterprise Archive...**.
  - In **Building Enterprise Archive...** dialog, select a **File Location** for the EAR file, e.g., /tmp/DataTypeDemo.ear, then click the **OK** button.
  - If you see a dialog "`The Enterprise Archive file was built correctly`", you are ready to start the BE engine.
  - Start the BE engine by running the following command from where you generated the `DataTypeDemo.ear` file

     ${BE_HOME}/bin/be-engine --propFile ${BE_HOME}/bin/be-engine.tra -u default -c ${WORKSPACE}/DataTypeDemo/Deployments/DataTypeDemo.cdd DataTypeDemo.ear

 where `BE_HOME` is the folder of the BE installation, e.g., `/usr/local/tibco/be/5.2`, and `WORKSPACE` is the workspace folder where you cloned the DataTypeDemo project.

-#### Run JUnit tests
+#### Execute JUnit tests in BusinessEvents Studio

 While the BE engine is running, you can launch the JUnit tests in the BusinessEvents Studio as described in the [beunit](https://github.com/yxuco/beunit) project.
-Change to the Java Perspective when you run the JUnit tests.
+Change to Java Perspective when you run the JUnit tests.
 Congratulations if you see a Green bar in the JUnit test panel, indicating success of all 5 test cases.

 Please email or open issues if there is any problem with this project.
-More details about the design and use of the test framework will be posted on the [project wiki](https://github.com/yxuco/DataTypeDemo/wiki).
+More details about the design and usage of the test framework will be posted on the [project wiki](https://github.com/yxuco/DataTypeDemo/wiki).

 ## The author